 If you’re not already using it, Google Analytics is a free tool that allows you to track the performance of your website in great depth.
-If you are already using it, are you getting the best out of this tool?

-You may have analytics tools through your web host.
+You may have some analytics tools through your web host.
 However, there are none that will cover quite as much as Google Analytics does.

 Here are six straightforward tips for understanding Google Analytics.

 To access Google Analytics, you’ll need to sign up for a Google email address.
 Once you have created a Gmail account, you will need to register for Google Analytics.

 To do this, you will need to create a Google Analytics account.
 Then, you’ll need to add the name and the URL of the website that you’re looking to track.

 Once you’ve done this, you’ll need to add a tracking code onto the head tag of your site.
 This is essential if you want to track your site.
 This means that only someone with access to your site’s backend will be able to set this up and track your site’s data.

 You’ll then need to verify that the tracking code is working from your Google Analytics portal.
 You can check that it is working by looking at the real-time data.
 You should be showing at least that you’ve had at least one visitor to your site- you.

 Getting people to your site is one thing, but getting them to stay there and enjoy what’s on offer is another.
 Understanding the current behaviours of your visitors will allow you the insight to make the necessary changes to your content to increase your engagement rate.